Michael Dweck: Truffle Hunters Conservation Fund

 During the filming, one of the hunters phoned at 4 a.m., saying that the forest was being destroyed.
 When Dweck and Kershaw arrived, they found that old-growth oak forest which they'd filmed only days earlier had been cut down, with the hunter pleading with the lumberjacks not to cut down any more trees.
 Dweck recalled, "We rushed down to this part of the forest where we had filmed days before, and two men with chainsaws had just cut down every tree, decimated like two hectares of land, these 200-year-old oak trees.
-That’s when we realized how fragile this ecosystem and this culture of truffle hunting really is."
+That's when we realized how fragile this ecosystem and this culture of truffle hunting really is."

 After filming was complete, Dweck and Kershaw created the Truffle Hunters Conservation Fund, which, working in coordination with truffle-hunting communities, raises money from American supporters to acquire some of the truffle forests in the region and save them from destruction.
 Two wine labels of Nebbiolo and Barolo varieties, which are characteristic of the Piedmont region, were created to help fund the conservation efforts, with proceeds from their sale going to the local Terre di Tartufi (Truffle Lands) organization.
 As of November 2021, 23 hectares of forest between Ferrere and Cisterna had been spared from destruction, with a nature reserve in Cisterna named after the film.

+Gaucho Gaucho

+Dweck's third feature-length film Gaucho Gaucho, produced and directed once again with Gregory Kershaw, takes place in the northwestern cattle country of Argentina, where water scarcity impacts the lives of rodeo horsemen.
+The film also follows a character named Guada, a teenage girl striving to join the male-dominated gaucho culture.
+It premiered at the 2024 Sundance Film Festival, where it won a Special Jury Prize for Sound.